asimovian/old-plur-backup/js/plur/zelab/trust/README.md

 SQL Service Requests, Node A will decide to trust Node D more.

-If another Node, Node Z, joins Network A and communicates, with Node A, it too will decide to trust Node D more than Node C. This can occur whtout any prior communication between Node Z and the foreign Nodes C and D, as well as without any prior communication the Node B - completely via a trusted proxy decision.
+If another Node, Node Z, joins Network A and communicates, with Node A, it too will decide to trust Node D more than Node C. This can occur without any prior communication between Node Z and the foreign Nodes C and D, as well as without any prior communication the Node B - completely via a trusted proxy decision.

 Trust Network Registries